+Kingston offers a unique approach to studying business-related programmes.
 Teaching, often in small groups, is innovative, interactive and practical, valuing independent learning, critical and lateral thinking, and applying theory to practice.
-There are lectures from practitioners and opportunities to tackle real business problems.
+Our teaching staff have experience of working in business, teaching and research.
+A series of guest lectures are delivered by marketing practitioners, providing opportunities to tackle real business problems.

 Assessment includes presentations, blogs, exams, in-class tests and coursework (either group-based or individual work).

 For Year 1, we have extended teaching time so your summer term lasts until mid-July, rather than June.
 You can take your work or research placement, study overseas or start up a business between January and July (and continue for longer if you wish) in Year 2.
-You will graduate at the same time as students who choose a traditional degree – and your degree will cost the same as a traditional degree – but you will have learned more and gained more experience.
+You will graduate at the same time as students who choose a traditional degree – and your degree will cost the same as a traditional degree – but you'll have learned and gained more from the experience.

 The number of learning hours for each module is determined by its credit weighting.
 For example, for a 30-credit module there are 300 learning hours.
-This is divided into contact hours (ie time spent with academic staff) and independent learning hours (eg time spent in studying alone or group work).
-At Kingston Business School, developing employable graduates with the entrepreneurial spirit and critical thinking required by employers today is at the heart of this programme, and therefore, attendance is required.
+This is divided into contact hours (i.e. time spent with academic staff) and independent learning hours (i.e. time spent in studying alone or group work).

-Throughout the programme, there is a strong emphasis on developing the skills sought by employers, including the ability to manage projects and people in a dynamic business environment, and take a critical perspective on contemporary management issues.
+Throughout the programme, there is a strong emphasis on developing the skills employers look for.
+These include the ability to manage projects and people in a dynamic business environment, and taking a critical perspective on contemporary management issues.

-Due to the experiential nature of the learning on this programme, and the importance of professional development enabling students to develop practical skills, learn from and interact with others, attendance is compulsory.
+Due to the nature of the learning on this programme, including the importance of developing practical skills and interacting with others, attendance is compulsory.
 Any students not attending a minimum of 80% of their timetabled sessions will be at risk of academic failure or termination from the programme.

 Assignments are designed to be achieved within the set amount of learning hours for each module and are appropriate to the level of study.
 We encourage a professional work ethic, which includes how to manage your time.
 A range of additional support is available to students who require it.

-As part of this course, our Business and Professional Experience team provides students with a substantial programme of skills training and support during your first and second years to ensure you are work-ready.
+As part of this course, our Business and Professional Experience team provides students with a programme of skills training and support to ensure you are work-ready.